svenstaro/rofi-calc/README.md

   Make sure the locale is actually available on your system!

+- Use the `-hint-result` option to specify the text of the hint before result.
+- Use the `-hint-welcome` option to specify the welcome text.

 ## Development

 If you're developing this, it might be helpful to start rofi directly with a locally compiled plugin like this: